 How to add a button or logo like the Tablescape Thursday or Metamorphosis Monday button, to your sidebar:

-The program I use to create a mosaic:
+The program I use to create a collage or mosaic:

 Fastest, easiest way to access your Google Blogger Dashboard from any blog: